Newport News Department of Parks, Recreation and Tourism

 The Newport News Department of Parks, Recreation and Tourism (also known as Newport News Parks) is the government agency responsible for maintaining city parks and other sites of interest to tourists and the general population within the city of Newport News, Virginia.
 It is under the authority of Assistant City Manager Alan Archer.
 The Director of Newport News Parks is Michael Poplawski.

 Parks

 Newport News Parks is responsible for the maintenance of thirty-two city parks.
-The smallest is less than half an acre (2,000 m²).
+The smallest is less than half an acre (2,000 m2).
 The largest, Newport News Park, is 7711 acre.
 The parks are scattered throughout the city, from Endview Plantation in the northern end of the city to King-Lincoln Park in the southern end near the Monitor-Merrimac Memorial Bridge-Tunnel.
 The parks offer a variety of services to visitors, ranging from traditional park services like camping and fishing to activities like archery and disc golf.

-See List of parks in Newport News, Virginia

 Historic sites

 Newport News Parks maintains eight historic sites within the city.
 Four of these are located within parks.